EricMontague/SponsorMatch/README.md

 # SponsorMatch
+A Flask application that connects event organizers and companies looking to sponsor events.

 ## Description
-A Flask application that connects event organizers and companies looking to sponsor events.
+SponsorMatch is an application

+## Technologies
+ - Flask
+ - Bootstrap
+ - Elasticsearch
+ - jQuery
+ - Stripe API

 ## Todo